 Your vet will tell you how much fluid to give.
 If the rate of flow of the fluid slows, again repositioning of the needle and/or raising of the bag of fluids should be tried.
 When the required amount has been given, the clamps on the giving set should be applied again to stop the flow of fluid, and the needle gently pulled from the skin.
 Your cat can then be treated as normal, and the fluids will usually be absorbed during the next few hours.
 There may be a small amount of fluid oozing out from the site where the needle went through the skin – this is quite normal, and there may be quite a large lump where the fluid has accumulated under the skin.
 This can be massaged gently to help disperse the fluid.

 Needles should be discarded after use without re-capping to avoid injury and owners provided with an appropriate disposal container.
 A new needle should be used each time fluids are given.

 In between each episode of fluid administration, the part-used fluid bag, giving line and needle (all still attached) are best stored in the fridge but in a clean, new plastic bag that is replaced each time.
 The whole system should be allowed to warm to room temperature for at least 1-2 hours before each use.

 Each time a new fluid bag is used, a new giving set should be attached, but generally only one giving set needs to be used for each fluid bag.
-Old needles should be placed in a plastic screw-top bottle, and returned to your vet for safe disposal.
+Old needles should be carefully placed in an appropriate disposal container, and returned to your vet for safe disposal.